csndvl/hangman/README.md

 - You win the game once all letters have been correctly guessed.

 ## Installation instructions
+- Clone the file from github and install python 3.10.7

 ## File structure of the project
+- Milestone 2: Requires basic Python knowledge, such as if-else statements and loops.
+- Milestone 3: Checks if the guesses letter is in the randomly chosen word.
+- Milestone 4: Use Object Oriented Programming paradigm to develop a complete Hangman game.
+- Milestone 5: The complete Hangman Game

 ## License information